-Parents are sometimes worried about giving egg and peanut to their babies, as they are common allergy causing foods in childhood.
+Parents are sometimes worried about giving egg and peanut to their babies, as they are common allergy causing foods in children.

-However, it is best to offer your baby well cooked egg (not raw) and smooth peanut butter/paste before they are one year of age as delaying the introduction of these foods may increase the chance of developing allergies to these foods.
+However, it is important to offer your baby well cooked egg (not raw or runny egg) and smooth peanut butter/paste before they are one year of age as delaying the introduction of these foods increases the chance of developing allergies to these foods.

 Once you give these foods to your baby, you should continue to offer these foods regularly (about twice a week).

-Feeding well cooked egg and smooth peanut butter/paste soon after your baby wakes allows you to watch your baby and easily respond if they show signs of an allergic reaction.
+Feeding the common allergy causing foods to your baby when you can watch for any signs of an allergic reaction is important.
+For example, feeding well cooked egg and smooth peanut butter/paste soon after your baby wakes allows you to watch your baby and easily respond if they show signs of an allergic reaction.